google/WebFundamentals/src/content/en/fundamentals/getting-started/push-notifications/step-04.markdown

 ---
 layout: shared/narrow
-title: "Make a project on the Google Developer Console"
+title: "Make a project on the Google Developers Console"
 description: "Push notifications from a web app need a backend service to handle messaging.
 Chrome currently uses Google Cloud Messaging.
 In this step, you set up a project on the Google Developer Console."
 notes:
   styling: